-- The mission of the Center is to help achieve inclusive prosperity in the U.S. and Canada, providing justice and opportunity to all citizens on both sides of the border.
+The mission of our initiatives is to help achieve inclusive prosperity in the U.S. and Canada, providing justice and opportunity to all citizens on both sides of the border.
 Our strategy is to assist civil society organizations in the region to implement bottom-up projects that increase freedom.
 We focus our attention on helping our partners by providing (1) training; (2) competitive grant opportunities; and (3) networking opportunities.
 Through our Liberty Forums and other events and public campaigns, we also bring public attention to the projects of our partners and the importance of their work.

 If you are working for a think tank or civil society group that would like to take part in training programs and grant competitions, the first step is to go through Atlas Network’s partner approval process.

-- "Since the Center believes the best policy solutions come from the bottom-up, our strategy is to listen to our partners rather than direct them.
+Since we believe the best policy solutions come from the bottom-up, our strategy is to listen to our partners rather than direct them.
 The principal focus of our work is in supporting our partners’ locally-grown solutions to poverty and other problems via training, grants, and networking opportunities.
-Current themes include: • Improving understanding of the benefits of free trade and individual liberty • Rooting out corruption and political privileges that distort the economic playing field • Using tools like the Doing Business report of the World Bank and the Fraser Institute’s Economic Freedom of the World report to identify reforms that can measurably increase economic freedom."